ISSUE 03

 KENNY

-And you can’t think about Los Angeles without thinking about Koreatown.
+And you can’t think about Los Angeles anymore without thinking about Koreatown.
 And how Koreatown itself is American in that sense, right?

 EMANUEL